Wifsimster/wifsimster.github.io/docs/en/posts/ambilight-ws2801-raspberry-pi-hyperion.md

 ---
-title: Ambi-like avec un ruban WS2801, un Raspberry Pi et Hyperion
+title: Ambi-like with WS2801 strip, Raspberry Pi and Hyperion
 date: 2014-07-09
-description: Réalisation d'un système Ambi-like DIY avec un ruban de 50 LED WS2801, un Raspberry Pi et le logiciel Hyperion pour reproduire l'effet Ambilight de Philips.
+description: Building a DIY Ambi-like system with a 50 LED WS2801 strip, a Raspberry Pi and Hyperion software to reproduce Philips Ambilight effect.
 tags:
   - Ambilight
   - WS2801